SemanticMediaWiki/SemanticScribunto/README.md

 ## Tests

-This extension provides unit and integration tests that are run by a [continues integration platform][travis] but can also be executed using `composer phpunit` from the extension base directory.
+This extension provides unit and integration tests that are run by a [continues integration platform][travis] but can also be executed using the `composer phpunit` command from the extension base directory that will run all tests.
+In order to run only a specific test suit, the following commands are provided for convenience:

+- `composer unit` to run all unit tests
+- `composer integration` to run all integration tests (which requires an active MediaWiki, DB connection)

 ## License